We had discussed about the limitations of the PDF report generation feature in

 API providing gem for the same.

-Active Storage uses three tables that are active_storage_blobs
+Active Storage uses three tables that are active_storage_blobs,

 Run the following command to generate a migration that creates these tables: